structurizr/dotnet-framework-quickstart/README.md

-# Structurizr for .NET Framework quickstart
+# Structurizr for .NET quickstart (.NET Framework version)

 This is a simple starting point for using [Structurizr for .NET](https://github.com/structurizr/dotnet).
 To use it: